 This is a lesson that all students complete digitally-even if we’re face-to-face.
 Students move translucent fraction pieces to generate equivalent fractions.
 It’s during this lesson that students begin to get it.

 In one page of the lesson, students try to find all the ways possible to combine fraction pieces to make twelfths.
-This was really beneficial to some students, because it allowed them to connect multiplication and equivalent fractions.
+This was really beneficial to some students, because it allowed them to connect multiplication and fractions.

-Teaching the Procedure
+Teaching the Procedure of Generating Equivalent Fractions

 The following lesson begins transitioning students into discovering the rule or procedure for generating equivalent fractions.
 The goal is for students to see that if they multiply the numerator and denominator by the same number, they will generate an equivalent fraction.
 One way to teach this is through an area model approach.
 Students slice each square into an equal number of horizontal slices and write an equation showing the equivalent fraction.